-But you will never write these kinds of things down for your doctor–not even on the little writing pad helpfully left for you on your bedside table on which you are encouraged to list anything you might wish to ask or tell your doctor–lest he or she call, STAT (right away), for the on-call psychologist who might put you on some kind of emergency, food-craving-intervention (FCI–just another little acronym I made up to help distract myself from the commercials).
+But you will never write these kinds of things down for your doctor–not even on the little writing pad helpfully left for you on your bedside table on which you are encouraged to list anything you might wish to ask or tell your doctor–lest he or she call, STAT (right away), for the on-call psychologist who might put you on some kind of emergency, food-craving-intervention (FCI–just another little abbreviation I made up to help distract myself from the commercials).

 HEADS-UP: on the LRD, however, although the taste palette is expanded on this food list, there is still little crunch involved, unless one considers toasted white bread or those little curd chunks in cottage cheese akin to anything that might satisfy the need to feel and hear some hardy grinds, snaps, and crackles.

 So on to my final observations regarding my recent, short hospital stay experience: the new-construction noises added to, of course, the usual sounds of bells, whistles, beeps, buzzes, various thumps and bumps, and in my case, the occasional emergency alarm system shriek being, coincidentally, tested on my exact floor.
 For a goodly while, too, to make sure it really works: